dferber90/rollup-plugin-postcss-treeshakeable/README.md

 This package is experimental.
 A first test showed that the technique works, but it has not been tested on any big project yet.

+## Example

+Check out the `example` folder, and especially the [`example/README.md`](./example/README.md) walkthrough to see what this plugin does and follow it to see it in action.

 ## Gist

 This plugins transforms this code (which gets produced by `postcss` when importing a css module):